 Backed by a 60 Day Money Back Guarantee & our Expert Support Team, you will be able to have peace of mind enabling you to focus on your business and marketing efforts, while we handle all of the servers and configuration.

 Yes!
 Our Affiliate Program is free to join, and you do not need to be a customer of HostDash to become an affiliate.

 Our affiliate program offers a flat $75 for each sale you refer to HostDash and we go above and beyond to make it an easy sell for your audience, including but not limited to:

 - Unlimited NVMe SSD Storage

 - 24/7 Expert Support

 - LiteSpeed Web Server (Up To 20X Faster Turbo Servers)

 Conclusion: Reseller Hosting vs Affiliate Marketing

-There is no one-size fits all conclusion.
+There are no one-size-fits-all conclusions.
 If you are looking to enter the hosting market which you choose would ultimately come down to what your end goals are.